 - Ensure that your NAS device is mapped to a Windows proxy if you want to discover SMB shares, and is mapped to a Linux proxy if you want to discover NFS shares.

 - Ensure that the proxy server is whitelisted.
 If the issue persists, contact Druva Technical Support.

-From the Backup Sets page, click a backup set.
+- From the Backup Sets page, click a backup set.
 In the backup set details page, navigate to the Backups tab.
-The Backups tab lists all the snapshots for that backup set.
-The Scan Type Column indicates whether the scan was a Full scan or a Smart Scan.
+The Backups tab lists all the recovery points for that backup set.
+The Scan Type Column indicates whether the scan was a Full scan or Advanced Smart Scan.

 ► Is there a limit to how many NAS proxies I can install?